Stirchley, Birmingham: Historic public houses

 The Breedon Bar was closed in 1993.
 It was a listed building but was so badly damaged by a major fire that it had to be demolished.
 It is now an apartment block.

-Between 2015 and 2019, the area saw a sudden increase of micropubs, bars and breweries (with adjacent tap houses) launch either on or near the Pershore Road.
-This included The Wildcat Tap, Cork & Cage, Artefact, Attic Brew, Glasshouse Brewery and the Birmingham Brewing Company.
-In 2019, the Couch cocktail bar opened (also selling beer).
-The area became colloquially known as the Stirchley Beer Mile and often also included Cotteridge Wines and Stirchley Wines off licenses as well as the long established British Oak pub.

 Stirchley Baths

 On 25 June 1911, Stirchley Baths in Bournville Lane were opened to the public by King's Norton and Northfield Urban District Council.
 These were the second baths constructed by the council with the other being located on Tiverton Road, Bournbrook.
 Later that year, the baths were taken over by the Birmingham Baths Committee.
 The baths contained one swimming pool with a spectators' gallery, private baths for men and women and a small steam room.
 In the winter months, the swimming pool was floored over and the room was used as a hall.
 The private baths service was discontinued after the baths were taken by the City of Birmingham Baths Department shortly after opening.
 An unusual feature of the baths was a system of aeration and filtration of the water, which was obtained from the council's mains supply and continuously filtered.
 This was one of the first uses of such a system in swimming baths in the country and it was later introduced and installed in all baths in all local authorities.
 Swimming baths usually obtained the water from deep wells constructed beneath the premises.

 These baths are a grade II Listed building but were closed in 1986 and became tumbledown.
 In January 2015 a building refurbishment project began, using money from the sale of the old Community Centre (as part of a supermarket redevelopment) and a £1 million community development grant.
 The building reopened as a community centre in January 2016.

 Pictures of the derelict state of the baths can be viewed here and here.

 The ongoing building project and associated community activities can be viewed here.